SV4D: Dynamic 3D Content Generation with Multi-Frame and Multi-View Consistency: Experiments

 \section{Experiments}

-\inlinesection{Datasets.} We evaluate SV4D-synthesized novel view videos and 4D optimization results on the synthetic datasets ObjaverseDy, Consistent4D~\citep{deitke2023objaverse}, and the real-world videos dataset DAVIS~\citep{Perazzi_CVPR_2016, Pont-Tuset_arXiv_2017,Caelles_arXiv_2019}.
-Consistent4D dataset contains some dynamic objects collected from Objaverse~\citep{deitke2023objaverse,deitke2023objaversexl}.
+\inlinesection{Datasets.} We evaluate SV4D-synthesized novel view videos and 4D optimization results on the synthetic datasets ObjaverseDy and Consistent4D~\citep{deitke2023objaverse}.
+Consistent4D dataset contains dynamic objects collected from Objaverse~\citep{deitke2023objaverse,deitke2023objaversexl}.
 We excluded these objects from our training set to make a fair comparison.
 We used the same input video and evaluated views as Consistent4D.
-DAVIS dataset consists of single-view videos in the wild with corresponding foreground masks.
-For qualitative evaluation, we selected single-view videos with static cameras.
+For the visual comparison, we also used single-view videos from the real-world videos dataset DAVIS~\citep{Perazzi_CVPR_2016, Pont-Tuset_arXiv_2017,Caelles_arXiv_2019}.

 \inlinesection{Metrics.} We use the SV4D model to generate multiple novel view videos corresponding to the trajectories of the ground truth camera in the evaluation datasets.
 We compare each generated image with its corresponding ground-truth, in terms of Learned Perceptual Similarity (\textit{LPIPS}~\citep{zhang2018unreasonable}) and CLIP-score (\textit{CLIP-S}) to evaluate visual quality.
 In addition, we evaluate the video coherence by reporting FVD~\citep{unterthiner2018towards}, a video-level metric commonly used in video generation tasks.
-We calculate FVD with different ways (see \cref{fig:metrics}): \begin{itemize}[leftmargin=*] \item \textit{FVD-F}: calculate FVD over frames at each view. \item \textit{FVD-V}: calculate FVD over views at each frame. \item \textit{FVD-Diag}: calculate FVD over the diagonal images of the image matrix. \item \textit{FV4D}: calculate FVD over all images by scanning them in a bidirectional raster order. \end{itemize}
+We calculate FVD with different ways (see \cref{fig:metrics}): \textit{FVD-F}: calculate FVD over frames at each view. \textit{FVD-V}: calculate FVD over views at each frame. \textit{FVD-Diag}: calculate FVD over the diagonal images of the image matrix. \textit{FV4D}: calculate FVD over all images by scanning them in a bidirectional raster order.